 Any strength can become a weakness if you aren’t careful

 Generations of leaders in both the political and business realms have been influenced by Success Through a Positive Mental Attitude by Napoleon Hill and W. Clement Stone and The Power of Positive Thinking by Norman Vincent Peale.
 The later book popularized the notion that the way to generate positive outcomes was to, well, think positively.
 It was touted as a kind of superpower: if you imagine something positive, it will happen.
 Richard Bach’s book, Johnathan Livingston Seagull, posited a similar law of attraction.
 Negativity should be avoided at all costs.
+But you should also be wary of an overpowering optimistic leadership.

 While there is some real merit to this approach, it’s also possible to overuse it.
 Anything in excess can become a fatal flaw and that includes thinking positively.
 Believe me, I learned this lesson from personal experience.
 Let me explain.